Call Now For Fast Friendly Service (978) 710-8667

 - Cut and remove the pool liner.
 Cut it into manageable size sections.

-- Remember, your pool walls are extremely vulnerable with the the water out of the pool.
-This should not be attempted on a very windy day.
+- Remember, your pool walls are extremely vulnerable with the water out of the pool.
+Do not attempt this work on a very windy day.

-- Once the liner has been removed, smooth the pool sand bottom, removing any sharp rocks or stones.
+- Having removed the liner, smooth the pool sand bottom, removing any sharp rocks, stones, roots, leaves, and debris.

 - Build a 4″ sand cove around the perimeter of the pool.
 Some sand is not compactable, so be sure to use mason sand.